 How to Share Pictures Between Nearby PCs in Windows 11

-Nearby sharing is a Windows functionality that lets you wirelessly transfer files, including photos, between two or more Windows devices that are close to each other.
-It uses Bluetooth or Wi-Fi for a direct connection, much like Apple’s AirDrop.
+This built-in Windows feature allows you to transfer files, such as your photos, between two or more Windows devices that are close to each other.
+It uses your computer’s Bluetooth or Wi-Fi to create a direct connection, much like AirDrop on Apple devices.

-This lets you quickly send images from your laptop to your desktop, or share vacation snapshots with a friend.
-You won’t need extra storage or cloud services.
+With Windows 11’s Nearby Sharing, you can quickly send photos from your laptop to your desktop or share holiday snaps with a friend.
+This method doesn’t need extra storage or cloud accounts.

 Use the built-in Nearby sharing feature.
 Enable it in Settings > System > Nearby sharing on both PCs.
 Ensure Bluetooth and Wi-Fi are on, then select your sharing preference (My devices only or Everyone nearby).